 Fairview peak was established for fire detection as early as 1912 with a cabin and an Alidade.
 In 1921, a standard 12’x12′ D-6 cupola cabin was built.
 The cupola was eventually lowered and it was converted for additional storage or living quarters after a new tower was built.
 A 30′ pole tower with L-4 cab was added in 1936.
 For a brief time, in the late 1950s and early 1960s, the tower was used for an Air Force Gap Filler Radar station.
 It was used for this function up until 1964.
 Eventually, the tower was replaced with the existing 53′ timber tower and 15’x15′ R-6 cab in 1972.
 It was moved to the rental program for a while, but I am unsure on when or for how long it was apart of this program.
 All I know is it was temporarily removed from the program to be actively staffed again for the 2022 fire season.
 It looks like the lookout received a new super structure as well.
 It is unclear at this time if it will be actively staffed every season or moved back to a rental.

 We headed out from camp towards HWY-138 once more.
-Today we were backtracking to Watson Butte and Pig Iron.
+Today we were backtracking to Watson Butte and Pig Iron (post).
 They are located on opposite ends of the same ridgeline.
 This made it an easy day for driving since they were both along the same route.
 From HWY-138 heading east, we turned left on to Mowich Loop Road.
 The road does as it describes and loops back around to HWY-138.
 That means there are two opportunities to turn onto this road.
 If you are coming from Diamond Lake, you will want to take the second turn off to the right that is across from Stump Lake near milepost 67.
 Technically, both will get you to where you want to go but it’s shorter from this route.
 We bumped down a pothole filled road until we came to a junction.
 If you continue straight, it will take you to the Clearwater Forebay.
 You will want to turn right to stay on Mowich Loop Road.
 There is a gate here that is seasonally closed to winter traffic.
 The road improved after the gate but still had a few potholes to avoid.
 Eventually, you will come to an unmarked T-junction.
 Mowich Loop Road continues to the right and NF-100 is to the left.
 We turned left on to NF-100.
-If you stay on this road it will take you all the way to the gate for Pig Iron L.O.
+If you stay on this road it will take you all the way to the gate for Pig Iron L.O. (post).
 We decided to visit Watson Butte first.

 NF-170 sign